 Snaking its way through the leafy suburbs, this is one of those San Diego trails that will give you a local experience not quite like many others.

 Directions: You can enter at the backside of Wildwood Park near the Rancho Buena Vista Adobe.
 You may also enter at 751 E. Vista Way, and at Brengle Terrace Park.

 Volcan Mountain Trail (Julian)

 There’s nothing quite like a warm weather hike along the Volcan Mountain Trail with spectacular views of the Salton Sea to the Pacific Ocean.
-Wildflowers are particularly beautiful when in season.
-You may even take a hike led by a docent or County ranger.
+California wildflowers are particularly beautiful here when in season.

 Length: 5 miles round-trip